Policy

 To clearly communicate its approach to CSR procurement to suppliers, the Panasonic Group formulated the Panasonic Supply Chain CSR Promotion Guidelines with reference to laws and international norms such as the UN Guiding Principles on Business and Human Rights.

 In line with the Panasonic Group’s activities, from fiscal 2023 the Group has started to conclude basic transaction agreements that require new suppliers to comply with the Guidelines.
 We have also requested that existing suppliers submit a written agreement to comply with the Guidelines.
-In fiscal 2024, 62% of all tier 1 suppliers submitted a written agreement.
-We will continue to explain the Panasonic Group’s CSR policy to suppliers who have not yet submitted their written agreements and gain their understanding while promoting our goal of achieving 100% agreement.
+In fiscal 2025, 100% of our tier 1 suppliers submitted consent.

 Reducing CSR Risks through collaboration with industry initiative